Last Updated on May 5, 2021 by Red Nomad OZ

 I didn’t understand all the fuss about SiO2.nH2O until 2004.

-That’s when I first visited Coober Pedy – slap bang in the middle of absolutely freakin nowhere in the South Australian Outback – and found a piece of SiO2.nH2O I wanted to take home with me.
+That’s when I first visited Coober Pedy.
+It’s slap bang in the middle of absolutely freakin’ nowhere in the South Australian Outback.
+And it’s where I first found a piece of SiO2.nH2O I wanted to take home with me.

-But you might know SiO2.nH2O better as Hydrous Silica.
+You might know SiO2.nH2O better as Hydrous Silica.
 Or maybe Opal!
-Down here, diamonds AREN’T a girl’s best friend – with 95% of the world’s opal sourced from downunder, Australia comes by its national gemstone honestly!
+Down here, diamonds AREN’T a girl’s best friend.
+95% of the world’s opal is sourced from downunder, so Australia comes by its national gemstone honestly!
+Australian Opal Rules!

-So over the next few years and disregarding the legendary BAD luck attached to precious opal, my quest took me to five Aussie opal towns, also slap bang in the middle of nowhere.
+So over the next few years I disregarded the legendary BAD luck attached to precious opal.
+My quest took me to five Aussie opal towns, also slap bang in the middle of nowhere.
 That’s because the ideal climatic and geological factors in which cryptocrystalline hydrous silica (yep, that’s yet another way of saying OPAL!) forms seem to occur in the harshest, most desolate and inhospitable land on earth.

 Was my quest successful?
-Well … here’s a set of random adventures from each Opal town!
+Well … here’s a set of random adventures from each Australian Opal town!

 I awoke in perfect pitch blackness and waited for my eyes to adjust to the light.